 Human Factors for Medical Devices

-Medical device manufacturers with robust human factors processes are leading the market, delivering better clinical outcomes and better quality.
-Attend AAMI’s three-day Human Factors for Medical Devices training to understand critical human factors processes to consider when designing a medical device.
-Hear directly from FDA representatives from CDRH and CDER about the expectations for device usability, how best to conduct human factors evaluation and testing, the premarket review process, and how strong human factors processes should be a part of the design and development of medical devices.
+This course will help you understand critical human factors processes to consider when designing a medical device, how they affect its safety, and which steps to take to mitigate risks.
+Hear directly from FDA representatives from CDRH and CDER about the expectations for device usability, how best to conduct human factors evaluation and testing, the pre-market review process, and how strong human factors processes should be a part of the design and development of medical devices.

 Virtual Training Information

 Our virtual training environment allows you to have direct interaction with your instructors and your fellow attendees.
 AAMI uses Zoom for virtual classes.
 You can test your connectivity and ability to use Zoom at zoom.us/test.

 For virtual training courses, we request that you register at least one week in advance of the course start date to allow sufficient time for shipping of training materials and devices (Please allow two weeks for non-U.S. addresses).
 If you register within these time frames, AAMI cannot guarantee you will receive material prior to the start of the course but you will have access to digital versions of the materials.
 If you have any questions, please email email@example.com.